 Hierarchical Physical Design

-In case of larger designs it is always beneficial to divide the design process into small (and easily manageable) chunks that later produce the large composite block when combined together at higher level of hierarchy.
+In the case of larger designs it is always beneficial to divide the design process into small (and easily manageable) chunks that later produce the large composite block when combined together at a higher level of hierarchy.
 Though this physical partitioning follows the same boundary for the logical and physical hierarchy; the design is somehow different from the logical hierarchy enacted by the HDL language structures.

-So, let’s examine the impacts rendered when the partitioned blocks are integrated back together in final IC.
+So, let’s examine the impacts rendered when the partitioned blocks are integrated back together in the final IC.

 Data consistency interprets that all the design team members are using a common set of source data, which is consistent throughout the design and partitioning process.
 Data consistency is an important aspect to consider and is also the most prone to be overlooked.

 In a typical design there might be 6 different cell libraries, more than 2 pad libraries, several IP blocks and in-house macros.
-A good data management practice involves monitoring of various release versions, tools specific databases with flow scripts.
+A good data management practice involves monitoring various release versions, tools specific databases with flow scripts.

 Vulnerabilities to watch out in data consistency are:

 - Tools & Platform Differences: The same original data is looked upon in a different way by the different tools.
-For instance, the IP Block’s physical layout is generally developed in a GDS file, which needs to be transformed into the database supported format for place & route tools.
-In the tapeout phase the place & route tool will develop the GDS for full chip.
+For instance, the IP Block’s physical layout is generally developed in a GDS file, which needs to be transformed into the database-supported format for place & route tools.
+In the tapeout phase the place & route tool will develop the GDS for the full chip.
 Here it is worth checking that no piece of information has been lost in the translation.